comeoneileen/html-syntax-overview-bootcamp-prep-000/README.md

 # Introduction to HTML

 HTML is the language you have spent the majority of your time with as a user of the internet.
 This is because HTML is the language of the web.
-Everything else you've ever heard of around web programming boils down to just modifying HTML and it's close sibling: CSS.
+Everything else you've ever heard of around web programming boils down to just modifying HTML and its close sibling: CSS.
 We'll get into CSS in a bit, but for now let's investigate HTML.

 The fundamental building block of HTML is what's called a _tag_.
 Tags allow web developers to tell things to the browser like "make this text a header" or "include this image".
 Tags all follow the same format like this: